Supplementary data: Nova Scotia

 Topic: Increasing access to supportive psychosocial care services

-Title of image: Percentage of individuals who indicated they received supportive help of those who indicated they needed supportive services, stratified by geography
+Title of image: Percentage of individuals who indicated they received supportive help of those who indicated they needed supportive services in 2020, by geography

 Caveats/limitations: